unisonweb/unisonweb-org/src/data/docs/configuration.md

 Now add the following to your `.unisonConfig` file to make those values the default for any code you write:

     DefaultMetadata = [ "._project1.metadata.authors.aliceCoder",
                       , "._project1.metadata.licenses.aliceCoder2020" ]

 With this configuration, UCM will link these two values in to any Unison definitions you add to your codebase.

 You might want to license different projects differently.
 In that case you should create a configuration value for your author under the `DefaultMetadata` configuration group, but rather than having a global license, just have a license per project:

     DefaultMetadata = ["._project1.metadata.authors.aliceCoder"]

     DefaultMetadata {
       _project1 = ["._project1._trunk.metadata.licenses.aliceCoder_bsd3_2020"]
       _httpclient = ["._project1._trunk.metadata.licenses.aliceCoder_bsd3_2020"]
-      org {
-        example {
-         foo = ["._project1._trunk.metadata.licenses.aliceCoder_apache2_2020"]
+      org.example.foo = ["._project1._trunk.metadata.licenses.aliceCoder_apache2_2020"]
-        }
-      }
     }

 With this configuration, UCM will link the `aliceCoder_apache2_2020` license to any definitions you add to the `org.example.mylibrary` namespace and any subnamespaces and will use `aliceCoder_bsd3_2020` when in `_project1` or `_httpclient` namespaces.